chocolatey/.github/CONTRIBUTING.md

 Sometimes we may need you to rebase your commit against the latest code before we can review it further.
 If this happens, you can do the following:

- * `git fetch upstream` (upstream would be the mainstream repo or `chocolatey/choco` in this case)
+ * `git fetch upstream` (upstream would be the mainstream repository)
  * `git checkout master`
  * `git rebase upstream/master`
  * `git checkout your-branch`
  * `git rebase master`
  * Fix any merge conflicts
- * `git push origin your-branch` (origin would be your GitHub repo or `your-github-username/choco` in this case).
+ * `git push origin your-branch` (origin would be your GitHub repository).
 You may need to `git push origin your-branch --force` to get the commits pushed.
 This is generally acceptable with topic branches not in the mainstream repository.

 The only reasons a pull request should be closed and resubmitted are as follows: